Federal statutes: 11 USC § 101 et seq. Note: specific statutory links are provided below

 The debtor may modify the proposed plan before confirmation as long as it will still meet confirmation requirements.

 To modify the plan after confirmation, the debtor must notify all creditors.
 If any creditors object to the modification, a hearing must take place to determine whether the changes should be approved.

 The debtor has a right to convert from Chapter 7 to 13 if the debtor is eligible to be in Chapter 13, but there is no 7 to 13 conversion unless the debtor requests it.
 The debtor must file a motion to convert the case.

 Chapter 13 to 7

 The debtor may convert at any time.
 This is done by a notice of conversion.
-A creditor may also request a 13 to 7 conversion, but if the creditor requests conversion, there is no conversion unless it is approved by court after notice and a hearing.
-The debtor has the right to dismiss a Chapter 13 case, and may prefer to have the case dismissed instead of converted.
-If a case is converted from Chapter 13 to Chapter 7, debts incurred after the Chapter 13 case was filed and before conversion are eligible to be discharged, if they are dischargeable in a Chapter 7 case.
+A creditor may also request a 13 to 7 conversion, but if the creditor requests conversion, there is no conversion unless it is approved by the court after notice and a hearing.
+The debtor has the right to dismiss a Chapter 13 case and may prefer to have the case dismissed instead of converted.
+If a case is converted from Chapter 13 to Chapter 7, debts incurred after the Chapter 13 case was filed and before conversion is eligible to be discharged if they are dischargeable in a Chapter 7 case.
 Conversion does not affect eligibility for discharge.
-If the debtor was not eligible for a Chapter 7 discharge when the case was filed under Chapter 13 she will not be eligible for a discharge after the case is converted, even if the conversion occurred more than 8 years after the prior Chapter 7 bankruptcy was filed.
+If the debtor was not eligible for a Chapter 7 discharge when the case was filed under Chapter 13, she will not be eligible for a discharge after the case is converted, even if the conversion occurred more than 8 years after the prior Chapter 7 bankruptcy was filed.
 This is an example of a situation where dismissal would be preferable to conversion.